 The Lightning API team wished to create a platform for conducting stakeholder research across global healthcare systems for the life sciences community.
 This required developing a service which would put companies in control of the research process, allowing users to develop their own surveys on-demand and to select a respondent sample of budget holders (known as payers) and physicians, across relevant countries.

-Our task was to develop a robust yet flexible user interface, allowing users to create elaborate surveys quickly and intuitively and to set complex distribution requirements easily.
+Our task was to develop a robust yet flexible UI design, allowing users to create elaborate surveys quickly and intuitively and to set complex distribution requirements easily.
 As a disruptive entrant in the market promising speed and simplicity, the platform’s success depended on hitting these goals.
 Additionally, we needed to ensure the platform met the complex regulatory compliance requirements of the life sciences industry.

 The discovery phase was our biggest learning curve.
 We had so many ideas that we needed an external perspective to help us narrow our brief to an achievable MVP

 To kick the project off, Browser and Lightning API took part in a joint research and discovery phase.
 This process dug deeply into the expected behaviour and capabilities of the platform, clearly defining – for the first time – a comprehensive set of customer stories, requirements and platform features.

 We then started a collaborative MoSCoW exercise, distilling a broad set of requests down into a tight, deliverable technical brief for a minimum viable product (MVP) that matched the company’s available budget.
 This involved meshing our experience as digital strategy consultants with our client’s goals and knowledge of their market to optimise the development brief, ensuring the features with the most direct business value were prioritised.

 Andrew and James took the strategic decision early on to buy in, rather than build an internal digital development resource.
 This allowed Lightning API to minimise its risk profile in the crucial early stages of its growth, keeping headcount low and allowing the management team to concentrate on marketing the platform and developing new business.